 Here are six reasons to visit the vast and varied Skicircus area this winter:

 Skicircus is an Austrian winter paradise for families with children.
 Little ones, mini racers and young carvers will feel at home in the Skicircus where 140km of the pistes are blue slopes, just waiting the entire family to enjoy!

 There are excellent ski schools which have a designated children’s area and ski kindergarten.
 Top qualified ski instructors ensure a playful start to your skiing adventures in Saalbach Hinterglemm Leogang Fieberbrunn.
 The experience of first turns in the snow, and the first ascent with the lift will put a smile on the faces of both parents and their children.

 Whether making the first turns on the wide pistes, or enjoying the amusing Funslopes & Snowtrails, taking a stroll in the forest, a winter hike up the mountain, or tobogganing on a starry winter night, the new KIDS WINTER CHALLENGE rewards all active winter adventurers.
 Kids can punch the coveted symbols onto their play pass and on presenting the completed pass at the Tourist Office, will receive a cool medal.

 Oh, and did we mention, in the evenings, you can take a horse-drawn sleigh ride, or go walking with llamas?

 A freeride paradise

-Fieberbrunn enjoys a formidable reputation among powder lovers worldwide, thanks in part, to the fact that it hosts a stop of the Freeride World Tour every year.
+Fieberbrunn's extensive deep-snow slopes and exciting backcountry spots attract the world’s elite to the Freeride World Tour in Fieberbrunn every year.
 The comp takes place on the gnarly north face of the Wildseeloder, a 610 vertical metre descent which includes pitches of 70 degrees.
 Of course, in an area this size – it crosses into three regions and two Austrian states, Tyrol and Salzburg – that epic face is just the start of it.